Buying a Tax Practice for Sale in the U.S: Benefits, Acquisition Strategy, Due Diligence, and Key Considerations for CPAs

 Start your due diligence with a sit-down meeting with the owner/firm partners

-Meticulously going through the financial records of a firm is paramount – especial to ascertain whether there are any irregularities in their books or to see if profits are on an upwards or downwards trend.
+Meticulously going through the financial records of a firm is paramount – especially to ascertain whether there are any irregularities in their books or to see if profits are on an upwards or downwards trend.

 That said, the first thing you should do when deciding to buy a tax or accountancy practice is to sit down with the most senior management – which could be the founder, manager, partner or a combination.